BRF123/CnnSV-typer/README.md

 # CnnSV-typer
-Calling genotypes of deletions based on CUDA technology and bootstrapping algorithm
+Calling of Structural Variation Genotype Based on CUDA Acceleration
 ## Introduction
 CnnSV-typer, an novel approach taking the two-dimensional images as inputs and calling the variation genotypes from the next-generation sequencing data through the deep learning network.
 CnnSV-typer is mainly divided into three parts: two-dimensional image generation, image compression and acceleration, and genotype calling based on CNN.
 In the first part, the gene text sequences of the relevant regions are extracted from BAM files according to candidate variations and are transformed into two-dimensional images according to the image transformation strategy.
 In the second part, the images are compressed by down-sampling accelerated by CUDA, providing consistent input with rich signals for the subsequent deep learning networks.
 In the third part, these compressed two-dimensional images and labels with known deletion genotypes are used to train the CNN.
 The final trained CNN model is than used to classify the genotypes of the images.
-The experimental results indicate that the proposed CnnSV-typer outperforms the current state-of-the-art methods on both simulation data and real population sequence data in both precision and sensitivity by up to 98.5% and 99.4%, respectively.
+The experimental results indicate that the proposed CnnSV-typer outperforms the current state-of-the-art methods on simulation data in both precision and sensitivity by up to 98.5% and 99.4%, respectively.
 The parallel acceleration technology of CUDA can improve the compression process by a speedup factor of 381.3.
-Meanwhile, CnnSV-typer can accurately call the structural variation genotypes of real data using bootstrapping algorithm.
 ## Requirements
   * python 3.6, numpy, Matplotlib
   * Cuda 8.0, Cudnn, pycuda